Alex-ssvlabs/gitbook-docs/docs/stakers/tools/ssv-dkg-client/README.md

 ## Security Notes

-:::info
+:::info DKG Audit
-The `ssv-dkg` tool has recently been audited, you can find more details about it [on the Security page](../../security.md#audit-resources).
+The `ssv-dkg` tool has recently been audited, you can find more details about it [on the Security page](/learn/security/audits)

-A second audit of the `ssv-dkg` tool covered the necessary changes to introduce keyshares regeneration through DKG.
-This is also listed [on the Security page](../../security.md#audit-resources).
 :::

 It is important to briefly explain how the communication between DKG ceremony Initiator and Operators is secured: